JxhnnyUt8h/obsidian-docs-ru/Связывание заметок и файлов/Aliases.md

 ---
+aliases:
+- alias
+- aliases
-aliases: alias, aliases, Add aliases to note
+- How to/Add aliases to note
 ---

 If you want to reference a file using different names, consider adding _aliases_ to the note.
 An alias is an alternative name for a note.